Alumni Profile Page

 |Sarah K. Cody (BLA, 2006 & MSLA, 2007)

-Before joining Pressley Associates, Sarah worked at Heritage Landscapes, contributing to the on-going preservation and stewardship of nationally significant historic sites, including the US Capitol Grounds, the National Mall, and the Jefferson Memorial.
-During her graduate studies, Sarah worked in partnership with the Olmsted Center for Landscape Preservation, conducting research, field work, and analysis to help guide the future of Floyd Bennett Field, the first public in airport in New York City.
-She also interned at the New York State Historic Preservation Office aiding in compliance review of state-funded preservation projects and preparing National Register of Historic Places nominations.
-Sarah is passionate about preserving our nation’s cultural landscapes and strives to provide high quality preservation and design work to protect and enhance significant public spaces.
+Previously, Sarah worked in private practice, contributing to the on-going preservation and stewardship of nationally significant historic sites.
+These projects ranged from research and planning through implementation at sites like the Frank Lloyd Wright-designed Graycliff near Buffalo, the former Buffalo State Insane Asylum, the Boston Common, Longwood Gardens in Pennsylvania, the US Capitol Grounds, the National Mall, and the Jefferson Memorial.
+During her graduate studies, Sarah worked in partnership with the Olmsted Center for Landscape Preservation and interned at the New York State Historic Preservation Office.
+Sarah is passionate about preserving our nation’s cultural landscapes and strives to protect and enhance significant public spaces.

 |Jeanie Gleisner (BLA, 2007 & MSLA, 2008)